kjergens/DataStructuresAlgorithmsClass/PSet1.md

 500,000,000 (500 Million)
 ```

 Run each test 10 times and make a table with the running time for each run, as well as the average and the standard deviation for each algorithm.
-Submit your table via Blackboard.

 ## Analysis
 Using the table you created, answer the following questions (in complete sentences):